Take A Trip Around the (Plant) World

 Please contact both Linnea Stavney (Greenhouse Manager) and Dannica Price (CWU College of the Sciences Engagement Program Manager) if you are interested in scheduling a tour for your group.

-The greenhouse is located off of University Way, north on Wildcat Way in front of Dean Hall, (next to the Science Building).
+The greenhouse is located off University Way, north on Wildcat Way in front of Dean Hall, (next to the Science Building).

 400 E. University Way